ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: arb_repeat_count

-    Specifies number of times to repeat the arbitrary waveform when the triggerMode parameter of nifgen_ConfigureTriggerMode is set to NIFGEN_VAL_SINGLE or NIFGEN_VAL_STEPPED.
-This attribute is ignored if the triggerMode parameter is set to NIFGEN_VAL_CONTINUOUS or NIFGEN_VAL_BURST.
-Use this attribute when NIFGEN_ATTR_OUTPUT_MODE is set to NIFGEN_VAL_OUTPUT_ARB.
+    Specifies number of times to repeat the arbitrary waveform when the triggerMode parameter of nifgen_ConfigureTriggerMode is set to :py:data:`~nifgen.TriggerMode.SINGLE` or :py:data:`~nifgen.TriggerMode.STEPPED`.
+This attribute is ignored if the triggerMode parameter is set to :py:data:`~nifgen.TriggerMode.CONTINUOUS` or :py:data:`~nifgen.TriggerMode.BURST`.
+Use this attribute when :py:data:`nifgen.Session.output_mode` is set to :py:data:`~nifgen.OutputMode.ARB`.
     When used during streaming, this attribute specifies the number of times to repeat the streaming waveform (the onboard memory allocated for streaming).
 For more information about streaming, refer to the Streaming topic.

     The following table lists the characteristics of this property.